Concerned About Elevated Lipoprotein(a)?

 About the Clinical Trials for Elevated Lp(a)

-Revival Research Institute is conducting elevated lipoprotein(a) clinical trials to investigate an investigational therapy targeting Lp(a).
-The goal is to assess long-term safety, tolerability, and efficacy in lowering Lp(a) levels and reducing cardiovascular complications.
+Revival Research Institute is conducting clinical trials to evaluate an investigational therapy designed to specifically target and lower Lp(a) levels.

-All study-related procedures and treatments, including the investigational drug, are provided at no cost.
-Insurance is not required, and participants may receive compensation for time and travel.
+All study-related care, including medical evaluations, lab tests, and investigational medication, is provided at no cost, and insurance is not required to participate.
+Eligible participants may also receive compensation for their time and travel.

 If you are living with elevated lipoprotein(a), you may qualify for a paid clinical trial exploring potential treatment options.
-After completing the interest form, a research team member will contact you for a brief pre-screening to review your health history and eligibility.
+After completing the interest form above, a research team member will contact you for a brief pre-screening to review your health history and determine eligibility.

-Our team will ensure you fully understand your role in the study and what to expect throughout the process.
-You are encouraged to ask questions before enrolling.
-Your participation helps advance future treatments for elevated Lp(a).
+Our team will ensure you fully understand your role in the study and what to expect throughout participation.
+You are encouraged to ask questions at any stage.
+Your participation helps advance research toward future treatment options for elevated Lp(a).

 Age